Current stage: Filed

 May 6, 2026

-The docket indicates the case has been assigned to District Judge Patti B. Saris, and notes that if the trial judge issues an Order of Reference, matters will be transmitted to Magistrate Judge Paul G. Levenson.
+The docket entry notifies that District Judge Patti B. Saris has been assigned to the case; it also states that if the trial judge issues an order of reference, the matter will be transmitted to Magistrate Judge Paul G. Levenson.

 May 6, 2026